simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 You could record such transfers in your journal, either manually or using the close command (<https://hledger.org/hledger.html#example-close-revenueexpense-accounts-to-retained-earnings>).
-But many PTA users don't bother with this.
+Most PTA users don't bother with this.

-Instead, you can rewrite account names for a similar effect.
-Eg:
+More conveniently, you can use an account alias to convert revenue/expense accounts to equity temporarily.
+Eg:\
 `--alias '/^(revenues|income|expenses)\b/=equity'`

 ### 2. Unbalanced commodity conversions with @/@@